Rct567/FrequencyMan/README.md

 ### Display the amount of mature words

-The information that is logged can be used to display the amount of 'mature' words a target has using the following settings:
+The information that is logged can be used to display the amount of 'mature' words a target has using the following plugin settings (**Tools > Add-ons > (Select Frequencyman) > Config**):

 ```json
 "show_info_deck_browser": [